shinybrightstar/shinybrightstar/README.md

 ### 🎯 What I'm Building Toward

-- **Developer Support & Developer Experience (DevEx) roles** — Combining my frontline community experience with deep technical skills to transition into Developer Support Engineering.
+- **Developer Community, Developer Support & Developer Experience (DevEx) roles** — Growing my technical depth in Linux, APIs, CI/CD, and troubleshooting to complement my community management experience.
+Whether it's managing a developer community, supporting developers directly, or improving the developer experience — I want to be where developers and products meet.

 ### 📚 Currently Learning